 birds eat all those plump Blueberries?
 Deer and garden pest control problems?

-Not anymore with this plastic bird pest netting.
+Not anymore with strong, long lasting pest netting.